+STEP 6.
+Submit all of the completed paperwork to the mailbox of the Finance Committee Chair (A.S.
+Main Office) and you will be put on the Finance Committee agenda to obtain travel approval, unless the travel falls into one of the categories defined in Section 6, Clause 7.
+If you need Finance Committee approval, you must submit one (1) copy of the Travel Request, and one (1) copy of the Driver's Contract, Passenger List, and Release of Liability form when you turn in the originals of the forms to the A.S.
+Cashier's.
+Keep a copy for your records.
+A representative of the organization must attend the Finance Committee meeting at which the travel request will be discussed.
 STEP 7.
-After approval by Finance and Business Committee, and/or the A.S.
+After approval by Finance Committee, and/or the A.S.
 Executive Director, the A.S.
 Administration Office will process the travel request.
 After 48 hours for processing, a copy of the vehicle request(s) will be available to be picked up at the A.S.
 Cashier's office.
 The signed Vehicle Request form and Purchase Order will be needed BEFORE Transportation Services will reserve the vehicle, which is another reason why you need to plan well in advance.